misslesliehsu/TogetherFront/README.md

 Additionally, TOGETHER hooks into the Google Calendar API, loading a client-side library (see the GoogleOAuth component)

+Back end:
+The back end was built on Ruby on Rails, linking to a postgres database.
+Outside gems include:
+- bcrypt, for password authentication
+- jwt, for user authentication
+- serializer, for cleaner data delivery to the front-end
+- faker, for dummy seed data

 ORGANIZATION:

+Front:
 - Index.js loads the App.js, which, if a user is logged in, loads data from the backend.
 - App.js loads Main.js, which manages most of the application's routing to various components.
 - The styling is held across two css files, one main file (App.css) and one within the react-datetime library (DateTime.css).
 - There is only one reducer (rootReducer.js)
 - Aside from login actions held within the actions folder, all other actions are defined within components.
 - GoogleOAuth is a non-visual component rendered within EventCard.js

+Back:
+The backend uses a RESTful structure.
+The auth and application controllers manage jwt authentication; the rest are namespaced controllers based on model.
+There are two serializers for date_suggestions and ideas.

+TO RUN THE APPLICATION:
+Front:
+- Run npm install
+- Run npm start

+Back:
+- Run bundle install
+- Run rails db:migrate
+- Run rails db:seed (if you want to start with dummy data friends and ideas)
+- Run rails s -p 3001

 Copyright <2018> <Leslie Hsu>